1337m0j0/assemblylife/README.md

 # Assembly Life

-The experiments in this repository aim to explore what digital life could look like.
+The experiments in this repository aim to explore what life could look like on the level of machine code.

 The following definition of life from Wikipedia shall be used as a starting point:
 **matter that can reproduce itself and evolve as survival dictates** ([link](https://en.wikipedia.org/wiki/Life#Definitions))

-Based on this, two questions shall be investigated:
+Based on this, two questions are used for guidance:
 * What could reproduction look like on an assembly level?
 * What could evolution look like on an assembly level?